SPUR's high-speed rail fantasy

 The report includes extensive discussions about state and local zoning and preserving farmland in the Central Valley, but it all has only a theoretical relationship to the economic and political realities in California or the rest of the country.

-If people in California are going to get to train stations, they have to have parking, since, as the SPUR report notes, the state doesn't have the kind of infrastructure to enable most people to get there any other way.
+If people in California are going to get to train stations, they have to have parking for their cars, since, as the SPUR report itself notes, the state doesn't have the kind of infrastructure to enable most people to get there any other way.

 But building that kind of statewide infrastructure is a fantasy on the same scale as California high-speed rail itself.